teroparvinen/foundry-wire/README.md

 Pretty much necessary at this point if only for the ability to edit active effects directly attached to an actor's spells.
 DAE is very heavily leaned towards co-operating with Midi-QOL, which is not compatible (see below), but for now using it is recommended.

-### Times-up

-Without it effects won't expire.
-I haven't even tried it without, but I guess it should work if one wants to manually keep track of durations.

 ### DFreds Convenient Effects

 All status effects are handled using an integration with Convenient Effects.
 There is a fallback for concentration, but I highly recommend using CE.